 With the introduction of social distancing and the growing popularity of celebrating digitally, VidDay saw a drastic increase in video making.
 All of a sudden, VidDay was able to impact the lives of the children in Laos's rural regions in a more significant way.

-SKL has already completed nine successful schools in Laos and is planning their tenth.
+SKL has already completed nine successful schools in Laos and is planning its tenth.
 SKL has committed to project 10 in the Khonevat village.
-Unfortunately, like everywhere, Laos is in lockdown with schools and unessential services closed.
+Unfortunately, like everywhere, Laos is in lockdown, with schools and unessential services closed.
 The build will commence as soon as it is safe to do so.

 A classroom to create the best possible learning environment